JMMC-OpenDev/aspro-doc/aspro-doc-print.md

 The best PoPs algorithm takes only into account (for performance reasons):
 -   night limit for the observation date (if enabled)
 -   chosen minimum elevation (rise/set interval)
--   delay line compensation for selected base lines
+-   delay line compensation for selected baselines
 -   HA constraints (not in the Simple algorithm)
 -   Fixed PoPs restrict the evaluated PoP combinations (W2 is set to Pop5 by default)